Welcome to our gallery featuring this impressively remodeled Home in the Avenues Project by Butler Armsden Architecture.

 The upper levels are where you begin to notice the aesthetic blend into a more contemporary, modern feel.
 The kitchen abounds in long sweeps of countertop and a very linear approach to design.

-In the master bathroom, the bathing tub is encased in marble at the base, but what distinguishes this bathroom is the placement of the tub, with its triangular shape wedged into the corner.
+In the primary bathroom, the bathing tub is encased in marble at the base, but what distinguishes this bathroom is the placement of the tub, with its triangular shape wedged into the corner.

 The slanted ceilings of the attic level blend with the contemporary approach to its design and makes recessed lighting fixtures found within the slants of the ceiling feel as if they’ve always belonged.